Tahoe Fund

 • Granite: $2,500 x 3 years- Granite Stewards receive a Tahoe Fund jacket and one ticket to the Annual Dinner for each $2,500 donation

-*Note, donations from donor advised funds are required to pay the non-gift portion of the dinner tickets.
+*Note, donations from donor advised funds and foundations are required to pay the non-gift portion of the dinner tickets.

 All Stewardship Circle donors will be invited to join fellow donors for special events, including hikes, ski days, and project tours.